jackdoerner/secure-stable-matching/README.md

 	* Reviewer Preference Bound Figure (9d) - `rp_reviewer_pref_bound.sh`
 	* Reviewer Position Bound Figure (9e) - `rp_reviewer_pos_bound.sh`
 * Secure Roth-Peranson NRMP Benchmark Results (Table 2) - `rp_nrmp.sh`

+For each of these benchmarking scripts, there is a matching python script in `tools/graph` which will parse the output and generate a graph identical to that found in the paper, which will be saved in `results/graph`.

 Running Tests and Benchmarks Manually